solid-process/solid-result/README.md

 How does this operator work?
 They raise an error when the pattern does not match but returns nil when it matches.

 Because of this, you will need to enable `nil` as a valid value checking.
-You can do it by calling the `BCDD::Result::Contract.nil_as_valid_value_checking!` method.
+You can do it by calling the `BCDD::Result.config.pattern_matching.enable!(:nil_as_valid_value_checking)` method.

 **Attention:**